DESIGN AND IMPLEMENT ORGANIZATIONAL VISION: HOW AND WHY?

-It wouldn’t be amusing if you start imagining about Thomas Edison or Alexander Graham Bell when the word “legacy” comes up, because these are the people who has revolutionized the world with their inventions.
+It wouldn’t be amusing if we imagine Thomas Edison or Alexander Graham Bell when the word “legacy” comes up.
+In fact, these are the people who have revolutionized the world with their inventions.
 Or some famous actor/actress may come to your mind while talking about legacy.
 All these amazing people, in their own way, have left a mark on history.
 Did they copy someone, or did they have a goal, a dream, a vision?
 Yes, they had a vision!

-To create a vision that sets a legacy for organizations, the commitment should start from top.
+- Take the lead – To create a vision that sets a legacy for organizations, the commitment should start from top.
 The c suite level must be on board with the vision so that the entire team can see the vision in action.
 Taking the lead in implementing the vision also means that the leadership should show to implement that vision in every task one does.
 This may sound like spoon feeding but trust us when we say it is vital to show your team how to live those words after all actions speak louder than words.
 Living those words of vision consistently is important as it helps in building trust.

 - Taking it beyond office walls – In addition to setting an example for the internal team by living the vision in every task, it is also recommended that the same is demonstrated with the clients and suppliers.
 They are the partners of the organization and by following vision with them shall make a great impact on them.
 Incorporating vision in day-to-day business operation helps in building commitment across teams which further builds the culture as a part of the DNA.

-Future is Here
+The Future is Here

-It takes spilt of seconds for business leaders to get involved in “running” a business, talk of recipe for disaster.
-It is critical for the leaders to look beyond ledger, P&L statement and balance sheet to see how an organization can make touch lives of internal teams, clients, community and even the globe.
+It takes spilt second for business leaders to involve himself in “running” a business, talk of recipe for disaster.
+It is critical for leaders to look beyond ledger, P&L statement and balance sheet.
+This allows them to see how an organization can touch the lives of internal teams, clients, community and even the globe.
 Therefore, it is important to have these building blocks while designing and implementing vision throughout and beyond your organization’s premises.